hirememorey/yesand-music/DEVELOPMENT.md

 - `midi_io.py` cannot import analysis modules
 - Pure functions in `analysis.py` (no side effects)
 - No heavy dependencies in core modules

-### Testing Requirements
-- Unit tests for all new functions
-- Integration tests for new features
-- Manual testing for user-facing changes
-- Performance testing for real-time components

----

 ## Contributing